stefan-hoeck/idris2-tutorial/src/Tutorial/Relations.md

 ```

 Since the argument of `traverse parsePositive`
-is of type `Vect (3 + n) String`, the result will be of
+is of type `Vect (3 + n) String`, its result will be of
 type `Maybe (Vect (3 + n) Nat)`.
 It is therefore
 safe to use this in a call to `drop 3`.
 Note, how all of this
 is known at compile time: We encoded the prerequisite
 that the first argument is a vector of at least three elements
-in the length index, and could derive from there the length
+in the length index and could derive the length
-of the result.
+of the result from this.

 ### Vectors of Unknown Length

 However, this is not always possible.
 Consider the following function,
-define on `List`:
+defined on `List` and exported by `Data.List`:

 ```repl
 Tutorial.Relations> :t takeWhile
 Data.List.takeWhile : (a -> Bool) -> List a -> List a
 ```

-This will take the longest prefix of the list argument for which
+This will take the longest prefix of the list argument, for which
 the given predicate returns `True`.
 In this case, it depends on
 the list elements and the predicate, how long this prefix will be.
 Can we write such a function for vectors?
 Let's give it a try: